Donate

 Why does this data matter?

-This study highlights the significant financial burden that people with T1D face in the absence of full healthcare coverage and associated rationing of insulin and other diabetes supplies.
-Even in this sample of participants from mostly high-income countries, a significant number rationed insulin and glucose testing supplies.
+This study highlights the significant financial burden that people with type 1 diabetes face in the absence of full healthcare coverage and associated rationing of insulin and other diabetes supplies.
+Even in this sample of participants from mostly high-income countries, over a third rationed insulin and glucose self-monitoring supplies.

-We know that patients are spending an unsustainable amount for the medicine and supplies they need to simply stay alive.
+We know that patients are spending an unsustainable amount for the medicine and supplies they need to simply stay alive - on average, almost 12% of their income on insulin and glucose monitoring supplies alone.
 That's why we're Fighting for Five.
 Our community is advocating globally for a world where the cost of insulin and glucose testing supplies represents no more than 5% of a person’s income in any given country.